 If your broadband download speed is significantly lower than what you should be receiving, you have a right to complain and even cancel without a penalty if Ofcom agrees that it's particularly bad.

-In this case you would need to contact your provider first to see if there is anything they can do to resolve the issue.
-However, the coronavirus pandemic has put an unprecedented strain on customer service teams working for many of the UK’s providers.
-So only use call centres when absolutely necessary, and opt for email, forums and online chat options first if you can.
+In this case, you would need to contact your provider first to see if there is anything they can do to resolve the issue.

 Compensation should automatically be paid within 30 calendar days of the problems being resolved.Compensation should be paid no later than: